 After a moment, I look back into the mirror and say to my husband, “Thank you for that… I needed to get back to my wise mind.”

 He replies, “You’re welcome”, and leaves me to the mirror.

 Even when you’re well into recovery and have a good grip on what’s an ED thought and what’s true in your wise mind, there can still be hard days.
 Logic doesn’t always comfort your feelings in the moment.

-I occasionally eat breakfast foods that is not diet culture accepted.
+I eat breakfast foods that are not diet culture accepted.
 There is nothing wrong with eating food for pleasure, yet sometimes those “health food” ads creep into my enjoyment of said foods.

-On the days my eating disorder seeps into my joy, it’s written all over my face.
+On the days the eating disorder seeps into my joy, it’s written all over my face.

 A smile is hard to force.
 Getting dressed is a chore.
 Focusing is harder than ever.
 I feel as though I could cry at any moment, yet my body is too consumed with numbness to produce a single tear.

 Have you experienced these days?
 These set-backs in your recovery from time to time?

 I have.
 But let’s be honest – we are constantly changing and evolving.
 Everything is temporary.